QbaSekowski/spring-book-app/README.md

 ![book-store-logo](book-store-logo.jpg)

-📚 The "Book Store" project is an online platform for book enthusiasts.
-Users have the ability to browse a wide range of books across various genres, explore their descriptions, learn about authors, and discover prices.

-The service offers a convenient search for books by categories to provide quick access to literary works.
-Each user can create a personal account, track purchase history.
-Adding books to the cart and completing orders is done easily and efficiently, providing customers with a convenient and secure way to purchase their selected literature.

-## Technologies Used

-- **Java**: Programming language used as the foundation for the project.
-- **Spring Boot**: Framework for building robust Java applications.
-- **Spring Security**: Provides authentication and authorization capabilities.
-- **JWT**: (JSON Web Token) Standard for securely transmitting information between parties as a JSON object.
-- **Spring Data JPA**: Simplifies the data access layer by abstracting away the boilerplate code.
-- **Mapstruct**: Used for mapping between DTOs and entities.
-- **Lombok**: Library for reducing boilerplate code in Java classes.
-- **Maven**: Build automation tool used for managing dependencies and building the project.
-- **Liquibase**: Manages database schema changes over time.
-- **Jackson**: Provides JSON serialization and deserialization capabilities in Java.
-- **Swagger**: Generates interactive API documentation.
-- **MySQL**: Database for storing application data.
-- **Docker**: For containerizing the application.
-- **JUnit 5**: Framework for unit testing.
-- **Mockito**: Framework for mocking objects in tests.

-## Inside the Book Store

-The project is structured using Layered Architecture, providing a clear separation of concerns with distinct levels.
-Each level is responsible for specific aspects of functionality, ensuring a well-organized and modularized design.

-1. **Controller Layer:**
-   Responsible for handling HTTP requests and interacting with clients.
-Controllers contain logic to process requests and invoke corresponding services.

-2. **Service Layer:**
-   Implements the business logic of the application.
-Services interact with repositories and mappers for data processing and storage.

-3. **Repository Layer:**
-   Handles interactions with the database.
-Repositories are responsible for retrieving and storing data in accordance with the business logic.

-4. **Security Layer:**
-   Manages authentication and authorization, securing access to protected resources through role-based access control (e.g., USER and ADMIN roles).

-5. **DTO (Data Transfer Object) Layer:**
-   Contains objects used for data transfer between levels, optimizing data exchange and eliminating unnecessary information in responses.

-6. **Mapper Layer:**
-   Utilized for converting objects between entities and Data Transfer Objects (DTOs).

-7. **Test:**
-   Includes tests to verify the correctness of various parts of the application, including controllers, services, and repositories.

-Entities include:
-- **Book:** Represents a book with details such as title, author, and other characteristics.
-- **Category:** Used for classifying books into categories.
-- **Shopping Cart:** Contains information about items added to a user's shopping cart.
-- **Cart Item:** Represents an item in the cart with a link to a specific book.
-- **User:** Represents a user with account details and roles.
-- **Role:** Defines user roles (e.g., USER and ADMIN).
-- **Order:** Stores information about orders, including purchase details and other attributes.
-- **Order Item:** Links books to a specific order and stores the quantity of purchased copies.
-Below, you'll find detailed explanations for each endpoint in the Postman collection, helping you navigate and understand the functionalities of the Bookstore API more effectively.
+📚 The "Book Store" project is an online platform designed for book enthusiasts.
+Users can browse an extensive selection of books in various genres, read descriptions, learn about authors and find prices.

+The service includes a convenient book search by categories for quick access to literary works.
+Users can create personal accounts to track their purchase history.
+Adding books to the cart and completing orders is straightforward and secure, providing a hassle-free shopping experience.
+## Technologies Used in the project

+- **Java**: A versatile programming language serving as the core foundation for developing the project.
+- **Spring Boot**: A framework designed to simplify the creation of production-ready, standalone Java applications.
+- **Spring Security**: A powerful security framework providing comprehensive authentication and authorization solutions.
+- **JWT** (JSON Web Token): A compact and self-contained method for securely transmitting information between parties as a JSON object.
+- **Spring Data JPA**: A data access framework that streamlines database operations by eliminating boilerplate code.
+- **Mapstruct**: A code generator that facilitates the mapping between Data Transfer Objects (DTOs) and entities.
+- **Lombok**: A Java library that reduces boilerplate code, enhancing code readability and maintainability.
+- **Maven**: A build automation tool that manages project dependencies and streamlines the build process.
+- **Liquibase**: A version control system for database changes, ensuring consistency across environments.
+- **Jackson**: A library that enables efficient JSON parsing and generation in Java applications.
+- **Swagger**: A toolkit for generating interactive API documentation, enhancing developer interaction with the API.
+- **MySQL**: A relational database management system used for storing and managing application data.
+- **Docker**: A platform for developing, shipping, and running applications within containers, ensuring consistency across environments.
+- **JUnit 5**: A modern testing framework for writing and executing unit tests in Java.
+- **Mockito**: A testing framework that allows the creation of mock objects for effective unit testing.

+## Layered Architecture
+- **Controller Layer**: Handles incoming HTTP requests and communicates with clients.
+Controllers contain methods that process these requests and call the necessary services to execute business operations.
+- **Service Layer**: Encapsulates the business logic of the application.
+This layer manages data processing and interaction with repositories and mappers to fulfill business requirements.
+- **Repository Layer**: Manages direct interactions with the database.
+Repositories are responsible for querying, saving, updating, and deleting data as dictated by the application's needs.
+- **Security Layer**: Oversees authentication and authorization processes.
+This layer ensures secure access to resources by implementing role-based access control mechanisms.
+- **DTO** (Data Transfer Object) Layer: Consists of objects designed for transferring data between different layers of the application, streamlining data communication by including only necessary information.
+- **Mapper Layer**: Facilitates the conversion between different object models, specifically between entities and Data Transfer Objects (DTOs), ensuring data consistency across layers.
+- **Test**: Encompasses unit and integration tests that validate the functionality and correctness of various application components, including controllers, services, and repositories.

+### Database entities
+- **Book**: Represents a literary work with associated metadata such as title, author, publication year, and other pertinent details.
+- **Category**: A classification system for organizing books into various genres or subjects.
+- **Shopping Cart**: A temporary repository for products selected by a user for potential purchase, containing itemized details.
+- **Cart Item**: An individual entry within a shopping cart that specifies a particular book and its quantity.
+- **User**: An individual with a registered account on the platform, encompassing personal details and assigned permissions.
+- **Role**: A set of permissions assigned to a user, determining their access level and capabilities within the system, such as USER or ADMIN.
+- **Order**: A record of a completed transaction, capturing details of the purchase, including items bought, payment information, and delivery specifics.
+- **Order Item**: A component of an order that details the specific book purchased and the number of units bought.

 ## Access to endpoints
-🟩 - publicly available
+🟩 - public
-🟨 - for logged-in users
+🟨 - for logged users
-🟥 - for administrators
+🟥 - for admin

-### User Management
+### User

-- 🟩 `POST: /api/auth/registration` - **User Registration**: New customers can register with their email, password, and personal details.
+- 🟩 **POST**: /api/auth/registration - User Registration: Customers can sign up by providing their email, password, and personal information.
-- 🟩 `POST: /api/auth/login` - **User Authentication**: Secure login mechanism for registered users.
+- 🟩 **POST**: /api/auth/login - User Authentication: Registered users can securely log in.

-### Book Management
+### Book

-- 🟨 `GET: /api/books` - **Retrieve Book Catalog**: Users can browse the catalog of available books.
+- 🟨 **GET**: /api/books - Retrieve Book Catalog: Users have the ability to view the catalog of available books.
-- 🟨 `GET: /api/books/{id}` - **View Book Details**: Users can also check information about each book individually.
+- 🟨 **GET**: /api/books/{id} - View Book Details: Users can access detailed information about individual books.
-- 🟨 `GET: /api/books/search` - **Search Books**: Users can search for books based on various parameters.
+- 🟨 **GET**: /api/books/search - Search Books: Users can search for books using various criteria.
-- 🟥 `POST: /api/books` - **Add New Book**: Admin users can add new books to the catalog.
+- 🟥 **POST**: /api/books - Add New Book: Admins can add new books to the collection.
-- 🟥 `PUT: /api/books/{id}` - **Update Book Details**: Admin users can update existing book details.
+- 🟥 **PUT**: /api/books/{id} - Update Book Details: Admins can modify the details of existing books.
-- 🟥 `DELETE: /api/books/{id}` - **Delete Book**: Admin users can remove books from the catalog.
+- 🟥 **DELETE**: /api/books/{id} - Delete Book: Admins can remove books from the catalog.

-### Category Management
+### Category

-- 🟨 `GET: /api/categories` - **Retrieve Categories**: Users can view the list of available categories.
+- 🟨 **GET**: /api/categories - Retrieve Categories: Users can view the list of all available categories.
-- 🟨 `GET: /api/categories/{id}` - **View Category**: Users can also check information about each category individually.
+- 🟨 **GET**: /api/categories/{id} - View Category: Users can get detailed information about specific categories.
-- 🟨 `GET: /api/categories/{id}/books` - **Get Books by Category**: Users can retrieve all books belonging to a specific category.
+- 🟨 **GET**: /api/categories/{id}/books - Get Books by Category: Users can see all books that belong to a particular category.
-- 🟥 `POST: /api/categories` - **Create Category**: Admin users can create new categories for books.
+- 🟥 **POST**: /api/categories - Create Category: Admins can create new book categories.
-- 🟥 `PUT: /api/categories/{id}` - **Update Category**: Admin users can update category details.
+- 🟥 **PUT**: /api/categories/{id} - Update Category: Admins can update information about existing categories.
-- 🟥 `DELETE: /api/categories/{id}` - **Delete Category**: Admin users can delete categories.
+- 🟥 **DELETE**: /api/categories/{id} - Delete Category: Admins can delete categories from the list.
 ### Shopping Cart

-- 🟨 `GET: /api/cart` - **View Cart**: Users can view the contents of their shopping cart.
+- 🟨 **GET**: /api/cart - View Cart: Users can see what is in their shopping cart.
-- 🟨 `POST: /api/cart` - **Add to Cart**: Users can add books to their shopping cart.
+- 🟨 **POST**: /api/cart - Add to Cart: Users can add books to their cart.
-- 🟨 `PUT: /api/cart/cart-items/{id}` - **Update Cart**: Users can update the quantity of a specific item in their cart.
+- 🟨 **PUT**: /api/cart/cart-items/{id} - Update Cart: Users can change the quantity of items in their cart.
-- 🟨 `DELETE: /api/cart/cart-items/{id}` - **Remove from Cart**: Users can remove a specific item from their cart.
+- 🟨 **DELETE**: /api/cart/cart-items/{id} - Remove from Cart: Users can remove items from their cart.

-### Order Management
+### Order

-- 🟨 `GET: /api/orders` - **View Orders History**: Users can view all their orders history.
+- 🟨 **GET**: /api/orders - View Orders History: Users can view their order history.
-- 🟨 `GET: /api/orders/{id}/items` - **View Order Items**: Users can view all items included in a specific order.
+- 🟨 **GET**: /api/orders/{id}/items - View Order Items: Users can see all items in a specific order.
-- 🟨 `GET: /api/orders/{orderId}/items/{itemId}` - **View Specific Order Item**: Users can check details of a particular item within an order.
+- 🟨 **GET**: /api/orders/{orderId}/items/{itemId} - View Specific Order Item: Users can get details of a particular item within an order.
-- 🟨 `POST: /api/orders` - **Place Order**: Users can place orders for the books in their cart.
+- 🟨 **POST**: /api/orders - Place Order: Users can place an order for books in their cart.
-- 🟥 `PATCH: /api/orders/{id}` - **Update Order Status**: Admin users can update the status of orders.
+- 🟥 **PATCH**: /api/orders/{id} - Update Order Status: Admins can update the status of orders.

 ## SQL Database Diagram
 Below is a representation of the database used in the project: